If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 Alternative method to run script

-For those who find the above instructions on running the two diagnostic scripts too challenging, then as a regular user try copying and pasting each of the two lines below (one at a time) into an xterm/konsole to both download and run the scripts.
+For those who find the above instructions on running the two diagnostic scripts too challenging, then as a regular user try copying and pasting the following line into a terminal (to both download and run the scripts).
 Copy the COMPLETE line.
-The second one (tsalsa) will prompt for root password.
+You will be prompted for the root password when the script is executed.

 Search the alsa site for codec info